MicrosoftDocs/PlayReady/Docs/Packaging/how-to-package-mp4-based.md

 #### EXT-X-PLAYREADYHEADER syntax

-Some developers have used the EXT-X-PLAYREADYHEADER keyword in HLS playlists since 2010 to develop MPEG2-TS based PlayReady systems before MP4 file based HLS became prevalent.
+Some developers have used the `EXT-X-PLAYREADYHEADER` tag in HLS playlists since 2010 to develop MPEG2-TS based PlayReady systems before MP4 file based HLS became prevalent.
 This synatx is not supported natively in Windows 10 or the Xbox in any version.
 It might be possible through to develop player applications that do the playlist parsing by themselves and can play these assets in a Windows or Xbox app.

 ```M
 #EXTM3U